How long does red wine last after opened?

 One factor that contributes to the decaying of food and drink is light – it can cause rapid acceleration of decaying.
 Heat is the other cause of food and drink rotting.
 So one good solution is to keep your bottle in a cool cupboard, away from any source of light.
 The other good solution, which may be a little surprising, is to store open red wine bottles in the fridge.
 It may seem odd to store red wine in the cool of the refrigerator but it’s the best place for it!
 Simply remember to remove the wine 30 minutes or so before serving.

-So how long will the wine last once open?
-To speak very generally, the life expectancy for a dry red is three to five days, assuming the closure is applied properly and the wine is kept out of direct light and heat.
+So, how long will the wine last once open?
+Generally speaking, the life expectancy for a dry red is three to five days, assuming the closure is applied properly and the wine is kept out of direct light and heat.

-For two-five-year-old Redman Reds, they should last for three days; five to 10-year-old Redman reds will last about two days; and anything older than 10-years-old needs to be drunk the same day.
+Two-five-year-old Redman Reds should last for three days; five to 10-year-old Redman reds will last about two days; and anything older than 10-years-old needs to be drunk the same day.
 Older wines tend to be less robust and a little more delicate – their tannins have softened into a range of complexities and subtleties that can be hidden in a young bottle.

 Whatever the age of your Red(man) wine, enjoy it responsibly and with care, and the experience will be sublime!
 Cheers.

 Need to stock up on some red wine of your own?
 Perhaps take a look at our Coonawarra Cabernet Sauvignon?
-In 2020 we're proudly celebrating 50 years of producing Coonawarra Cabernet so there's plenty of experience in making this top drop.
+We've proudly celebrated 50 years of producing Coonawarra Cabernet so there's plenty of experience in making this top drop.